Lane Pryce: Embezzlement and death

-Upon returning home, Lane discovers that his wife Rebecca, unaware of their financial situation, has bought him a new Jaguar as a surprise and paid by cheque.
+Upon returning home, Lane discovers that Rebecca, unaware of their financial situation, has bought him a new Jaguar as a surprise and paid by cheque.
 He puts his affairs in order and tries to kill himself by carbon monoxide poisoning but fails when the Jaguar fails to start.
 He goes back to SCDP and types a resignation letter and hangs himself in his office.
 Joan arrives Monday morning to assume her usual duties but has trouble opening the door to his office and grows suspicious.
-She sees knocked-over furniture through the small gap in the door and notices a strong and unpleasant smell and goes into Pete Campbell's adjacent office to say that she thinks that something is wrong.
+She sees knocked-over furniture through the small gap in the door and notices a strong and unpleasant smell and goes into Pete's adjacent office to tell him about it.
 Pete climbs onto his sofa and looks over the privacy wall and sees what has happened.
 The partners send everyone home.
 They claim that they need to evacuate due to a "building emergency".
 They find a boilerplate resignation letter from Lane.
 Don shows up with Roger and has the news broken to him by Bert.
 He is shocked that everyone has left Lane's office as is.
-The police had told them to stay out of the office so that a report could be made.
-Don demands that Lane's body be cut down immediately.
+Despite the police telling them to stay out of the office so that a report could be made, Don demands that Lane's body be cut down immediately.

 In the wake of Lane's suicide, the partners mourn the loss.
 Joan in particular feels guilty for rejecting his advances and confesses to Don that she wonders whether Lane would have killed himself if she had slept with him.
 Don keeps the embezzlement a secret.
 He reveals to no one that he had fired Lane the Friday before the suicide.
 The business does better than ever.
 SCDP lands significant client Dow Corning on top of Jaguar and receives a hefty $175,000 insurance payout from Lane's death (approximately $1.5 million in 2021 USD) and posts its first profitable quarter.
 They begin looking to expand their offices and staff.
-Suffering guilt and haunted by visions of his brother Adam, who hanged himself in a similar way, Don chooses to refund Lane's $50,000 partnership fee to the widowed Rebecca Pryce.
+Suffering guilt and haunted by visions of his brother Adam, who hanged himself in a similar way, Don chooses to refund Lane's $50,000 partnership fee to the widowed Rebecca.
 This conveniently avoids her inheriting any shares or profits.
 In response, Rebecca says that Lane was worth much more to the agency than $50,000 and accuses Don and the others of filling "a man like that with ambition" and causing his corruption and eventual suicide.